Universal-Invariant/OS-WINDOWS-UTIL-OpenWithPlusPlus/README.md

 To get the filename without extension for a single file there is a %filename-no-ext% variable.

 Environment variables get expanded.

+### Special Tokens:

+Tokens are wrapped with the token indicator: %.
+The following tokens are replaced with the appropriate file information and default values if file does not exist.

+The current file: When multiple files are passed it will be the currently executing file in the list
+	file - full file
+	path - path
+	filename - filename
+	file-no-ext =  full file without extension
+	filename-no-ext = filename without extension
+	ext - extension	with no initial dot
+	.ext - extension with initial dot
+	exists - 1 if file exists, else 0
+	filesize - filesize or 0
+	created - Data created in Yr/Mnth/Day Hour:Min:Sec format or " / / "
+	accessed - Data accessed in Yr/Mnth/Day Hour:Min:Sec format or " / / "
+	written -  Data written in Yr/Mnth/Day Hour:Min:Sec format or " / / "
+	attributes - attributes or - 1

+Prefix with q to use quotes.
+Suffix with [] to include entire array of data separated by ;).
+E.g., filename[] will put all create a list of semi-colon separated filenames for the passed files.

+### User defined Variables:
+Variables passed in with %$<VariableName=default value>$% will query the user for their values as they are needed.
+Prefix VariableName with * have it focused in the query. default value will be the default value used in the query.

 ### Working Directory